 Reduces energy costs

-Renewable energy sources, like solar power and wind energy, contribute to a circular economy and help save money.
+Renewable energy sources, like solar farms and wind energy, contribute to a circular economy and help save money.
 According to research by Oxford University, ending the use of fossil fuels by 2050 can save the world at least roughly $12 trillion since key green technology costs are predicted to lower drastically as adoption increases.
 Over the last decade, renewable energy sources have dropped about 10% per year and researchers anticipate the costs continuing to fall.
 This is not only good news for the environment, but your wallet as well.

 Sustainable cities: Opportunities to get started